abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can track my orders

 **Acceptance Criteria:**
-- [ ] Registration form हो
+- [ ] Registration form should be implemented
 - [ ] Required fields: first name, last name, email, password, confirm password
-- [ ] Email format validation हो
+- [ ] Email format validation should be implemented
-- [ ] Password strength requirements हो (min length, complexity)
+- [ ] Password strength requirements should be (min length, complexity)
-- [ ] Password confirmation match validate हो
+- [ ] Password confirmation match validate should be implemented
-- [ ] Duplicate email check हो
+- [ ] Duplicate email check should be implemented
-- [ ] Registration success message show हो
+- [ ] Registration success message show should be implemented
-- [ ] Auto-login after registration optional हो
+- [ ] Auto-login after registration optional should be implemented
-- [ ] Email verification optional हो (Phase 2)
+- [ ] Email verification optional should be (Phase 2)

 #### Story 5.2: Customer Login
 **As a** registered customer